th0mas/Fancy-Lights/README.md

  - [ ] Alexa Integration

 ---

+### Usage

+Once installed on a Raspberry Pi, the control panel can be accessed at the IP of the Pi or, more conviniently, `http://nerves.local`

+---
 Uses the Elixir Nerves framework to create a firmware for the Raspberry Pi, and uses Pigpio to generate PWM signals to control the LED Lights.